GeoSko/Parallel-Implementations-of-ML-Algorithms-in-C/README.md

-# Parallel-ML-Algorithm-Implementations
+# Parallel-Implementations-of-ML-Algorithms-in-C
-Parallel C implementations(OpenMP) of Neural Network, K-Means and Ant-Colony Optimization.
+OpenMP-based C implementations of Neural Network, K-Means, and Ant Colony Optimization Undergraduate projects from the course “Parallel Programming on Machine Learning”